ToprakKamburoglu/TK-Hotel/README.md

 ## 📄 License

-This project is for educational purposes and personal skill development.
+This project is for educational purposes and personal skill development and it is also licensed under the [MIT License](LICENSE).

 ---